|Mass Density||1.15 g/cm³||1.37 g/cm³||1.44 g/cm³||0.97 g/cm³|

 |Misc||Excellent for use||Most common||Rough and tough||Amazing product|

-Where Nylon feels soft and silky, Polyester is more rough both do a great job as products in the climbing industry and only a few will notice the differences but different they are.
+Yarn for yarn Nylon feels soft and silky, Polyester is more rough both do a great job as products in the climbing industry and only a few will notice the differences but different they are.
 Especially in durability and stretchability.
 Nylon is much more durable and it stretches when using it so Nylon it is, right?
-Nope Polyester doesn’t absorb water, UV, availability, etc. It also has lots of good characteristics that the shift from Nylon to Polyester has been happening for the last 10 years and with good reasons.
+Nope Polyester doesn’t absorb water, UV, availability, etc. It also has lots of good characteristics that the shift from Nylon, with its higher price, to Polyester has been happening for the last 10 years and with good reasons.

 Kevlar® is a product from Dupont and places itself in the Aramid family just like Nylon.
 It does not need an introduction as many of us know it from bullet proof vests and fire rated equipment.
 Especially for the last application it is the go to product for harnesses and lanyard.
 Although though to work with, try cutting it for instance, it is an excellent product we have used for special projects such as the Devil’s gate harness.